Program

 Year 2: Differentiation

-We are committed to training a diverse set of infectious disease fellows with broad interests.
+We are committed to training a set of infectious disease fellows with broad interests.
 The ACGME requirements for ID Board certification are a minimum of two years of supervised training.
 In Year 2 of our program, our fellows differentiate in two broad directions, those interested in developing into an independent investigator or those interested in careers as primarily a clinician or clinician-educator (generally two or three total years of training- see below).

 Investigative Training/Mentored Research